qiaochen/LLM_RAG_papers/README.md

 		- LLM
 		- Retrieval[, and Reranker]
 		- Indexed resources
-	- In a vanila RAG system, LLM can be a fixed model, so the upper bound of the response quality is decided on the retrieval system and the external resources.
+	- In a vanila RAG system, LLM can be a fixed model, so the upper bound of the response quality is determined by the retrieval system and the external resources.
 		- At a small resource scale (e.g., < 10k documents), dense vector approach with vector databases (e.g., [qdrant](https://qdrant.tech/articles/sparse-vectors/), [faiss](https://faiss.ai/index.html)) can be a good solution.
-However, the vectors and indexes (e.g., by [Hierarchical Navigable Small World (HNSW)](https://arxiv.org/abs/1603.09320)) are loaded
+However, the vectors and indexes (e.g., by [Hierarchical Navigable Small World (HNSW)](https://arxiv.org/abs/1603.09320)) are loaded to RAM, which may not be applicable to a larger scale.
-		- However,
+		- Traditional retrieval system such as Lucene based Solr a

 A technique gaining increasing attention: